jacqschweiger/hopscotch/README.md

 We included Cocoapods in the project if you need to import and external libraries but this is not required.

-The design for the feed is included in the file `Hopscotch-iOS-Test.pdf`.
+The design for the feed is included in the file `iOS-Test.pdf`.
 All the measurements/colors/fonts are included in the project folder entitled `UI Helpers`.

 Bonus points for loading data and images asynchronously.